berops/claudie/docs/config/config.md

   | RoleType   | [RoleType](#roletype) | Type of the role                       |

 ## DNS
-DNS holds general information about the DNS records
+DNS holds general information about the DNS records.

   | Name     | Type                  | Description                          |
   | -------- | --------------------- | ------------------------------------ |